 929km (577 miles) S of Paris; 32km (20 miles) NE of Cannes

-The largest city on this fabled stretch of coast, Nice is known as the “Queen of the Riviera.”
+Nice is known as the “Queen of the Riviera” and is the largest city on this fabled stretch of coast.
 It’s also one of the most ancient, founded by the Greeks, who called it Nike (Victory).
 By the 19th century, Russian aristocrats and the British upper class—led by Queen Victoria herself—were sojourning here.
 These days, however, Nice is not as chi-chi as Cannes or St-Tropez.
 In fact, of all the major French resorts, Nice is the most down-to-earth, with an emphasis on fine dining and high culture.
 Indeed, it has more museums than any other French city outside Paris.
-In late 2013 it inaugurated a new city center urban park, one of the largest public spaces in the South of France.

 Because of its brilliant sunshine and liberal attitude, Nice has long attracted artists and writers, among them Dumas, Nietzsche, Flaubert, Hugo, Sand, and Stendhal.
 Henri Matisse, who made his home in Nice, said, “Though the light is intense, it’s also soft and tender.”
 The city averages 300 sunny days a year.